tatsuikeda/rcp_polling_data_processor/README.md

 # RCP Polling Data Processor

 This project is a Python script that processes polling data from RealClearPolitics for the 2024 US Presidential Election, focusing on battleground states.
-It aggregates poll results and performs Monte Carlo simulations to estimate uncertainties in the polling data.
+It aggregates poll results and calculates probabilities based on confidence intervals.

 ## Author